IsaacM2020/isaacm2020.github.io/content/posts/first post/index.md

   - project37
 ---

+Hello Guys!
+Welcome to the first post of the blog!
+This post is about how I made this website.
+Have fun.

 A few years ago, I watched a video by Ali Abdaal regarding setting up a newsletter.
 This piqued my interest in the idea of blogging.
 I started blogging on substack for a few months but I stopped as I lost interest.
 However, around two weeks ago.
 Network Chuck, a tech education youtuber, posted a video on how you can create a blog, and host it on a custom domain.
 This caught my attention, as making a website could be a worthy challenge and would serve me well in the future.
 The tutorial by Network Chuck was a great start to the website, but did not provide an in-depth way of customizing the website.
 The purpose of this article is to help individuals not make the same mistakes that I made while trying to make this website.

 I decided to start this project of making a blog, for the following reasons:
 1. Having a blog is cool
 2. It is fun to post your thoughts online
 3. I wanted to use my (free) custom domain name
 4. I wanted to learn how to build and host a website for free and from scratch

 Step 1: Get all of your prerequisites ready